 Excessive greenhouse gas emissions aren’t our only problem.
 Biodiversity, land use, or water mismanagement (in water-scarce countries), are equally pressing issues in our collective environmental crisis.
 We shouldn’t forget that.

 Simply put: solely focusing on carbon footprint, can result in too much focus on a single issue in your sustainability strategy.
-Indeed, by doing so, you can potentially exclude other relevant impact outcomes that could heavily impact the environment as well.
+In doing so, you potentially exclude other relevant impact outcomes of your products that heavily impact the environment as well.